c0d3n4m3-k1ds-n3xt-d00r/my-blog.github.io/_posts/2022-05-06-Merge-The-Tools.md

 You can stop here and solve it yourself if you want.

-Not gonna brag but as soon as I saw and read this prblem carefully, I knew I could be solve it a few hours or less.
 As it's just straight up testing your problem-solving skill, I don't need to learn anything new like in The Minion Game.
 However, having tried another Medium level before, the only thing I fear is the test cases as they may contain runtime Error.

 I then proceed to analyze the mentioned troubles: